HeleneBourgois/Crawler-Rss-Node/README.md

 # jin

+This project has two servers because it was requested for the test.

 First version ===>
 To launch this project, call the install.sh script.
 In the first terminal, you will call startService.sh script.